 For more information about joining us as a volunteer, contact Meredith Massa, Volunteer Coordinator:

 Become a Sidewalker

 Sidewalkers ensure the safety of our riders; walking beside the horse in lessons and provide physical and/or emotional support.
 They help the rider to successfully reach their lesson goals, as well as ensure rider safety before, during, and after the lesson.
-Our goal is to ensure each participant can learn how to ride as independently as possible, and Sidewalkers are assigned based on the ability of each rider to achieve that goal.
+Our goal is to ensure each participant can learn how to ride as independently as possible, and Sidewalkers are assigned based on the ability of each rider to achieve their individual goals.

 Become a Horse Leader